 Osteitis pubis is an overuse injury that causes an overload of the pubic bones and pubic symphysis.
 According to certain researchers, muscles such as the adductors and abdominal muscles are involved.

-Generally, running places significant shearing forces through the symphysis pubis balanced by the abdominal and adductor muscles.
-When you increase running too rapidly for your body to cope, excessive muscle tension on the pubic bones can lead to swelling around the groin.
-Sometimes, other conditions such as hip impingement increase the risk of developing osteitis pubis.
+Generally, running places significant shearing forces through the symphysis pubis, which is balanced by the abdominal and adductor muscles.
+When you increase your running too rapidly for your body to cope, excessive muscle tension on the pubic bones can lead to swelling around the groin.
+Sometimes, other conditions, such as hip impingement, increase the risk of developing osteitis pubis.

 Osteitis pubis diagnosis

-In general, osteitis pubis develops gradually after increasing mileage and/or intensity of running.
+Osteitis pubis generally develops gradually after increasing mileage and/or running intensity.
 Often, symptoms will develop on one side only.
 Initially, the pain will ‘warm up’ and improve during a run so that running is not so painful.
-Unfortunately, if training is not reduced, symptoms can worsen to both sides of the groin and become more intense and constant.
-This can result in more diffuse pain moving to the tummy and sometimes the low back.
+Unfortunately, if training is not reduced, symptoms can worsen on both sides of the groin and become more intense and constant.
+This can result in more diffuse pain in the tummy and sometimes the lower back.

 How long does pubic bone pain take to get better?

-Generally, pubic bone pain gets better in most people, but it can take 12 months.
+Generally, pubic bone pain improves in most people, but it can take 12 months.
 However, if you get help early, recovery can be a lot quicker.

 Stages | Side of pain | Site of pain | Characteristics of pain |